ArenKDesai/Aren-s-Notes/Intro to Algorithms/Dynamic Programming.md

 	$\min\{AOpt(c[i+1...j]),AOpt(c[i...j])\}$

 ## Shortest Path
-Given a directed graph with no negative cycles,
+Given a directed weighted graph with no negative cycles, what is the shortest path from $s$ to every other node?